 If you don't weigh a lot then 1000 should provide plenty of support, but if your idea of a balanced diet is a pie in each hand then you will probably want something closer to 2000 springs.

 You will see mattresses offering silly numbers of springs (some go over 10,000) but the advantages diminish simply because of how many springs will fit on one layer of a mattress.
-This high specification mattress from John Lewis & Partners has 26400 springs, but most of them are very small springs to provide a bit of extra support rather than full size pocket springs.
+I’ve seen John Lewis selling mattresses with 26400 springs, but most of them are very small springs to provide a bit of extra support rather than full size pocket springs.

 4. (Most of) the best mattresses are hand tufted